Lycopene

 Sample

-1 mL (minimum 0.5 mL) of serum or lithium heparin plasma (12 hours fasting).
+1 mL (minimum 0.5 mL) of serum (12 hours fasting).
 Protect from direct sunlight.

 Storage and delivery